jacott/piki-scoreboard/README.md

 ## Installing and Testing

 Piki is developed and tested only for use with the Google Chrome web browser.
 Piki may or may not work with other web browsers.
 Piki is built using the [koru](https://github.com/jacott/koru) web application framework.
-Both Piki and Koru are lacking documentation and until that is rectified contributing to either project might prove challenging.

-Server Dependencies
+Server Dependencies:

 * Unix-like
 * [Node.js](https://nodejs.org/en/) v18.7.0 or above
 * [PostgreSQL](http://www.postgresql.org) v14 or above

-Check out the project
+Check out the project:

 ```sh
 sudo -u postgres createuser -drs $USER